oracle/terraform-provider-oci/website/docs/d/containerengine_cluster_kube_config.html.markdown

 The following arguments are supported:

 * `cluster_id` - (Required) The OCID of the cluster.
 * `expiration` - (Optional) The desired expiration, in seconds, to use for the kubeconfig token.
+Important Note, expiration field is only honored for token version 1.0.0
 * `token_version` - (Optional) The version of the kubeconfig token.
-Supported value 1.0.0
+Supported values 1.0.0 and 2.0.0

 ## Attributes Reference